brian14708/wh-briefings/statements-releases/2021-11/2021-11-07-statement-by-president-joe-biden-on-the-terrorist-attack-in-iraq.md

 modified_time: 2021-11-07 12:55:14-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/07/statement-by-president-joe-biden-on-the-terrorist-attack-in-iraq/
 published_time: 2021-11-07 12:55:13-05:00
-title: Statement by President Joe Biden on the Terrorist Attack in Iraq
+title: "Statement by President Joe\_Biden on the Terrorist Attack in\_Iraq"
 ---

 I strongly condemn the terrorist attack targeting the residence of Iraqi